Yuying-LONG/Yuying-LONG.github.io/content/publications/exact-truck-drone/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Dr. Jinqiu Zhao
+  - Jinqiu Zhao
   - admin
-  - Dr. Binglei Xie
+  - Binglei Xie
-  - Dr. Gangyan Xu
+  - Gangyan Xu
   - Yongwu Liu

 # Author notes (optional)